se4ai/se4ai.github.io/docs/abc/data.md

 ## Structured Data

 Different kinds of data miners work best of different kinds of data.
-For structured data, that  data may be views as tables of examples:
+For structured data, that  data may be views as _tables_ of examples:

-+ Tables have one column per feature and one row per example.
++ Tables have _columns_, also know as features or attributes or variables.
-+ The columns may be numeric (has numbers) or discrete (contain symbols).
++ The columns may be _numeric_ (has numbers) or _symbolic_ (contain symbols).
++ Columns may contain missing values.
++ Tables have one _column_ per feature and one _row_ per example.
 + Also, some columns are goals (things we want to predict using the other columns).
-+ Finally, columns may contain missing values.
+    - Goals are often called _dependent_ variables and the other columns ar called _independent_.
+    -  Data mining algorithms seek combinations of the independent values that predict for the dependent values.
+    - Optimizing algirthms seek changes to the independent values that predict for _changes_ in the dependent values.

+That is, data miners learn models of the form

+$$
+y = f(x)
+$$

+and optimizers learn models the explore changes (deltas) to variables:

+$$
+{\Delta}y = g({\Delta}x)
+$$

 For example, in _text mining_, where there is one column per word and one row per document, the columns contain many missing values